-At the same time, the lifting and conditioning programs aren’t as extensive as the regular season.
+At the same time, according to numan, the lifting and conditioning programs aren’t as extensive as the regular season.
 If a player worked out for 15-20 minutes after a Tuesday practice in January, maybe he does just 5-10 minutes after a Tuesday practice during the playoffs.

 “No. 1, we want to make sure the guys are ready to play, so we’ll maintain our lifts but lessen the volume,” Levy said.
 “We’ll do fewer sets and repetitions.
 We’ll also change a couple exercises to do safer ones because the guys are worn down and it’s been a long season.
 For example, instead of doing a double-leg exercise that emphasizes more of the back, we’ll do a single-leg exercise that emphasizes less of the back.
 It’s a little bit safer.”